 A useful synthesis output should include the evidence, the likely pain, a confidence level, and a reason to skip the lead if the evidence is weak.
 The skip reason matters because it teaches your team what not to pursue.
 Over time, your best prospect research system becomes as good at exclusion as it is at finding hooks.

-Your system should compile its findings into a standard research profile.
-This profile acts as the single source of truth for your messaging sequence:
+Your system should compile findings into a standard research profile.
+That profile is the source of truth for the messaging sequence:

 - Prospect: Jane Doe, VP of Sales at AcmeV2